Dracula-DAO/cardano-devnet/README.md

 }
 ```

+### Blockchain explorer webapp

-* Web-based chain explorer - view blocks, transactions, spent and unspent utxos, address and token data from a web browser.
+View blocks, transactions, spent and unspent utxos, address and token data from a web browser.
 Optionally specify the directory to use for the db - you can save previous chain states by moving the db directory somewhere and use this saved chain snapshot with the explorer anytime in the future.

 <img src="./docs/images/web_explorer_block.png" width="600px"/>
 <img src="./docs/images/web_explorer_tx.png" width="600px"/>